sharonpamela/advancedsolutionsbootcamp/flow_enable/flow_enable.rst

 Update the application profile variables:
   1. Edit the Mysql_password variable:
-  On the left hand side menu, click on the application overview box and select the Nutanix Profile.
+  On the left hand side menu, click on the application overview box and select the Nutanix Application Profile.
   Locate the Mysql_password from the right hand side menu and type **nutanix/4u** in the **Password** field.
   .. figure:: images/Mysql_password.png